 When Jillian was 12, it was clear something was wrong: During the past year, she had lost more than 10 pounds.
 Standing 4’5”, she weighed only 56 pounds.
 Her eventual diagnosis of Crohn’s disease, a type of inflammatory bowel disease (IBD), fit in with her extended family’s history of autoimmune disorders.
 Medications have her symptoms under control, and in addition, meals at her house have become healthier.

-Jillian’s pediatrician, upon seeing the girl’s weight loss, wondered if the cause was bulimia or anorexia.
+Jillian’s pediatrician, upon seeing her weight loss, wondered if the cause was bulimia or anorexia.
 Then Jillian’s symptoms worsened to include, among other problems, blood in her stool.

 Her mother, Elise, took her to Children’s Hospital of Philadelphia’s Specialty Care Center in Princeton at Plainsboro.
 After Jillian received the Crohn’s disease diagnosis in January 2015, she and her family scheduled an appointment with Andrew Grossman, MD, Co-director of CHOP’s Center for Pediatric Inflammatory Bowel Disease.
 “He knows of most recent treatments,” says Elise of Grossman, who has cared for Jillian ever since.